 I would still recommend having a few other things to do to earn money on the backburner as well just in case calls dry up completely.
-One thing I’ve learned after working at home for five years is that it’s not safe to depend totally on any one thing.
+One thing I've learned after working at home for so many years is that it's not safe to depend totally on any one thing!

 If you want to apply at Humanatic, the application form is located here.